wqking/metapp/doc/interfaces/metaaccessible.md

 Returns the meta type of the class that the accessible belongs to, or to say, the class declares the accessible.
 If the function returns meta type of `void` (MetaType::isVoid() is true), the accessible doesn't belong to any class, or the accessible is a static member.
-When getting/setting value in the accessble, the `instance` can be nullptr.
+When getting/setting value in the accessible, the `instance` can be nullptr.
 If the function returns non-void meta type, the accessible belongs to the class of the meta type.
-When getting/setting value in the accessble, the `instance` must be pointer to a valid object.
+When getting/setting value in the accessible, the `instance` must be pointer to a valid object.

 <a id="a4_4"></a>
 #### get